davis68/martian-computing/lessons/lesson03-generators.md

 The arm ultimately reduces to a single value (a noun, so either an atom or a cell).

-The following gate accepts an unsigned integer `a` and returns the
+The following gate accepts an unsigned integer `a` and returns two to the power of `a`:

 ```hoon
 |=  a=@ud